2006 Ohio State Buckeyes football team: Ohio State 42, Michigan 39

+On November 18, No. 1 Ohio State defeated No. 2 Michigan, 42–39, at Ohio Stadium.
+It was the first, and remains the only, time in the history of the Michigan–Ohio State football rivalry that the teams met while ranked No. 1 and No. 2 in the AP poll.
+It was billed by some as The Game of the Century.
+The victory gave the Buckeyes their first outright Big Ten championship since 1984.

-Michigan took an early 7–0 lead on its opening drive, driving 80 yards and keeping the Buckeye defense completely off-balance.
-Michigan quarterback Chad Henne set up a 1-yard run for Mike Hart with an effective passing attack to Mario Manningham.
-Ohio State immediately replied, however, tying the score when Smith hooked up with senior wideout Roy Hall for a 1-yard touchdown pass.
+Michigan drove 80 yards and took an early lead, as they kept the Buckeye defense completely off-balance.
+Michigan quarterback Chad Henne set up a one-yard run for Mike Hart with an effective passing attack to Mario Manningham.
+Ohio State tied the score when Troy Smith, playing his final home game for the Buckeyes, threw a one-yard touchdown pass to senior wideout Roy Hall.

-In the second quarter, freshman Chris Wells used a spin move and a hurdle of a tackler to break away for a 52-yard run that put the Buckeyes up 14–7.
-After a Wolverine punt, Smith used a superb play action fake on a 2nd and short to hit Ted Ginn Jr. in the end zone for a 39-yard touchdown pass.
-However, Henne drove the Wolverines 65 yards in 2 minutes for a touchdown to Adrian Arrington and appeared to take back the momentum of the game.
-The Buckeyes patiently drove the length of the field in the final two minutes of the half, and Smith completed his third touchdown pass, finding Anthony Gonzalez for the score.
+In the second quarter, freshman Beanie Wells used a spin move and a hurdle of a tackler to break away for a 52-yard run that put the Buckeyes up 14–7.
+After a Wolverine punt, Smith threw a 39-yard touchdown pass to Ted Ginn Jr. Henne then led the Wolverines 65 yards in two minutes, ending with a touchdown pass to Adrian Arrington.
+In the final two minutes of the half, Smith completed his third touchdown pass, finding Anthony Gonzalez for the score.

 In the second half, Ohio State gave up the ball on a three-and-out when Smith was ineffective on three passes.
-Michigan again appeared to take back the momentum with a scoring drive and a field goal following an interception thrown by Smith at the Ohio State 25, but Antonio Pittman found a wide gap in the Michigan defensive line and ran away from the Wolverine secondary for a 56-yard touchdown that gave Ohio State an 11-point lead again.
-With seconds left in the quarter, a bad snap by injured captain and center Doug Datish in the shotgun caused the ball to go over Smith's head for a fumble recovered by Michigan at the Ohio State 9.
-Hart scored his third touchdown after the recovery nineteen seconds into the 4th quarter and the lead was again down to 4.
+Michigan again appeared to take back the momentum with a scoring drive and a field goal following an interception thrown by Smith at the Ohio State 25, but Antonio Pittman found a wide gap in the Michigan defensive line and ran away from the Wolverine secondary for a 56-yard touchdown that gave Ohio State an 11-point lead.
+With seconds left in the third quarter, a bad snap by injured captain and center Doug Datish in the shotgun formation caused the ball to go over Smith's head for a fumble recovered by Michigan at the Ohio State nine-yard line.
+Hart scored his third touchdown after the recovery nineteen seconds into the fourth quarter, and the lead was again down to four points.

-Later in the 4th quarter, Datish again turned over the ball on a bad snap after Ohio State had driven deep into Michigan territory, but Michigan was forced to punt.
-Sophomore wide receiver Brian Robiskie, who had made a key long gain in the 2nd quarter, then agilely kept his balance in the front corner of the end zone for Smith's fourth touchdown pass—a thirteen yarder—with only 5:38 remaining.
+Later in the fourth quarter, Datish again turned over the ball on a bad snap after Ohio State had driven deep into Michigan territory, but Michigan was forced to punt.
+Smith threw his fourth touchdown pass of the game, a 13-yard completion to sophomore wide receiver Brian Robiskie in the front corner of the end zone with only 5:38 remaining.